 What is your biggest success and biggest mistake?

-I can’t think of one single success, but I’m really thankful for the opportunities that have come my way through my blog.
+I can’t think of one single success, but I’m really thankful for the opportunities that have come my way through my site.

 As for biggest mistake, I think I underestimated the importance of responding to comments at first.
 It’s really crucial for building a connection to your readers.